ForestAdmin/documentation/getting-started/setup-guide.md

 {% hint style="warning" %}
 You must make sure that all your Smart Actions routes are configured with the Smart Action middleware:
 `permissionMiddlewareCreator.smartAction()`.
-This is mandatory to ensure that all features built on top of Smart Actions work as expected.
+This is mandatory to ensure that all features built on top of Smart Actions work as expected (permissions, approval workflows,...).
 {% endhint %}

 {% endtab %}